sat-kand/WeatherBitAPIAutomation/README.md

 mvn clean install
 ```

-## Reports
+## Test Reports & Artifacts:

 Test reports are generated automatically after each test run.
-The terminal will show an info like this:
+The terminal will show output like this:
 ```shell
 Results :